About ____

 Governance __________

 The ISFC is a Company limited by guarantee (not for profit) registered in the United Kingdom.
-Each member company has the right to nominate one individual to become a Director of the ISFC.
+Each full member company has the right to nominate one individual to become a Director of the ISFC.

 INDEPENDENT CHAIR